aio-libs/aiohttp/docs/web.rst

-Additionally, the :attr:`~aiohttp.web.Application.on_startup` and :attr:`~aiohttp.web.Application.on_shutdown` signals can be subscribed to for application component setup and tear down accordingly.
+Additionally, the :attr:`~aiohttp.web.Application.on_startup` and :attr:`~aiohttp.web.Application.on_cleanup` signals can be subscribed to for application component setup and tear down accordingly.

 The following example will properly initialize and dispose an aiopg connection